 Women's History Resources and Lesson Plans Discover an abundance of material on Montana's women's history, including fascinating stories, intriguing photographs, and detailed lesson plans.

-Civics and Geography Looking for a lesson that explain the electoral process, provides an example of how laws affect individuals' lives, or introduces your students to Montana geography while improving their map reading skills?
-Find both here.
+Civics and Geography Looking for a lesson that explains the electoral process, provides an example of how laws affect individuals' lives, or introduces your students to Montana geography while improving their map reading skills?
+Find them here.

 Montana Mosaic: 20th-Century People and Events (Designed for use in high school, but adaptable to middle school).
 Aligned to Montana Content Standards and the Essential Understandings, Montana Mosaic explores twentieth-century Montana through twelve brief films.
 Copies of the DVD were sent to every middle and high school library in Montana.
 User guides are available as downloadable pdf files.

 National History Day The Montana Historical Society is proud to support the Treasure State’s participation in National History Day, a nationwide contest that makes history come alive for America's youth by engaging them in the discovery of the historic, cultural and social experiences of the past.

 Montana The Magazine of Western History Curriculum Guides (Designed for high school).
 Montana The Magazine of Western History has made all of the articles it published relating to women's history available for free download as part of the Montana Historical Society's Women's History Matters project.
 Additionally, all of the articles it has published that relate to World War I are available for free download as part of the Montana and the Great War project.
 It has also put several theme issues on-line along with ideas using the articles.
 These interdisciplinary lessons include full-text of the articles included in that issue along with discussion questions and suggestions for supplemental activities.
 Guides are available for the following special issues:

 Tours Arrange to bring your students to Helena to experience the museum, capitol, and Original Governor's Mansion first hand.